-If you or someone else is in immediate danger, call the MassArt Department of Public Safety at 647-879-7800 or dial 911.
+If you or someone else is in immediate danger, dial 911.
 This could be when a person is yelling at or being physically abusive towards another and it is not safe for you to interrupt.

 - 1. Watch out for your friends and fellow students/employees.
 If you see someone who looks like they could be in trouble or need help, ask if they are ok. - 2.
 Confront people who seclude, hit on, and try to make out with, or have sex with people who are incapacitated. - 3.
 Speak up when someone discusses plans to take sexual advantage of another person. - 4.
 Believe someone who discloses sexual assault, abusive behavior, or experience with stalking. - 5.
 Refer people to on or off campus resources listed in this document for support in health, counseling, or with legal assistance.